-Blow Abbott legal services have been advising the local community of Grimsby and Cleethorpes for over 50 years on legacy planning services and legal family matters.
-We offer affordable, friendly and efficient legal aid focusing on Wills and Trusts, Lasting Powers of Attorney, Probate, Inheritance Tax planning and funeral planning.
+Blow Abbott Legal Services have been advising the local community of Grimsby and Cleethorpes for over 50 years on legacy planning services and legal family matters.
+We offer affordable, friendly and efficient legal aid focusing on Will writing, Lasting Powers of Attorney, Probate, Inheritance Tax planning and funeral planning.

-We do things a little differently here at Blow Abbott, our approach isn’t just forward-thinking, but our primary focus is you.
-We offer a face-to-face service which doesn’t cost the earth, our primary focus is you and understanding your needs on a personal level.
+Our legal adviser does things a little differently here at Blow Abbott, our team’s approach isn’t just forward-thinking, but their primary focus is you.
+Offering a face-to-face service which doesn’t cost the earth, we get on your level and understand your needs on a personal basis.

 meet your legal adviser

 Sophie Vines, is our accredited legal adviser who is an associate member of the Institute of Professional Will-Writers and a member of APS Legal & Associates who is a full IPW member and holds STEP qualifications.

 Sophie also works alongside a team of top-flight Barristers and Solicitors to provide professional trust advice and quality trust document drafting.

 Sophie is on hand to offer a personal and friendly service to every client.
 She is available for home visits, to conduct your legal affairs from the comfort of your own home or from our accessible office based in Cleethorpes.
 You can reach Sophie directly by emailing firstname.lastname@example.org or calling 01472 694569.

 For new clients, we offer a free initial 30-minute phone or face to face consultation with Sophie where she can discuss your legal requirements and answer any questions you may have.

 On behalf of APS Legal & Associates Ltd, Head office: